Pakeezah: Accolades

-Pakeezah won Best Art Direction for Kulkarni at the 20th Filmfare Awards, and was also nominated in categories Best Film, Best Director (Amrohi), Best Actress (Kumari), Best Music Director (Mohammed), and Best Cinematographer (Wirsching).
-The awards were controversial; there was criticism after Mohammed lost the award to the duo Shankar–Jaikishan of Be-Imaan.
+At the 20th Filmfare Awards, Pakeezah won Best Art Direction for N. B. Kulkarni, in addition to nominations for Best Film, Best Director (Amrohi), Best Actress (Kumari), Best Music Director (Mohammed) and Best Cinematography (Wirsching).
+The ceremony proved to be highly controversial; there was major criticism after Mohammed lost the award to the duo Shankar–Jaikishan of Be-Imaan.
 In protest, Pran, the winner of Best Supporting Actor for Be-Imaan, returned his trophy and said Mohammed's loss was "an insult" for India's music industry.
 Filmfare, however, defended their decision by stating according to their rules, posthumous awards are not allowed; Mohammed had died in 1963.
 Filmfare's editor B. K. Karanjia said both Kumari and Wirsching lost for the same reason.
+Moreover, Kumari earned a then record-setting twelfth and final nomination for the Filmfare Award for Best Actress for her performance in the musical romantic drama Pakeezah after her death in March 1972.
+Despite being highly favoured to win the award, she controversially lost to Hema Malini who won her first and only award in the category for her comical dual roles in the comedy-drama Seeta Aur Geeta.